 swiftnbd translates the NBD requests (read/write with offset and length) to Swift object operations, as displayed in the following picture:

 Although this strategy may work with any block interface, NBD was chosen because of its simplicity.
-The NBD server can serve the blocks over the network, but I recommend it’s used locally.
-Because the communication with Swift will be the bottleneck, I expect the possible overhead of NBD on localhost to not be significant.
+The NBD server can serve the blocks over the network, but is recommended that it is used locally.
+Because the communication with Swift will be the bottleneck, the possible overhead of NBD on localhost is expected to not be significant.